cotton-ahn/accessibility_page/README.md

 * RSS Spotlight Talks

 ## Mobile Accessibility
 Our conference is held in EXCO, Daegu, Korea.
 Conference events will be held on the 3rd floor in EXCO.
 The map of the 3rd floor can be found in [here](https://exco.co.kr/eng/facility/huge_img_3f.html).
 The main sessions will be held in the conference room #325.
-And poster session, exhibition, and coffee break will be held in Grand Ballroom A. Our registration desk will be near the conference room #325.
+Our registration desk will be near the conference room #325.

 ### Storage space for wheelchairs
 Please ask to registration desk if you would like to store the wheelchair.
 There will be a designated space at the registration desk to store approximately five folded wheelchairs.